 Dominique Moulin and François Dufraisse are now evaluating Amazon Virtual Private Cloud (Amazon VPC) with potential further extensions to other applications and usage within the group.
-François Dufraisse says, "With VPC we could extend usage of AWS to some of our internal applications or intranets."
+François Dufraisse says, "With Amazon VPC, we could extend usage of AWS to some of our internal applications or intranets."

 To build their solution, the development team used Java/J2EE, WebSphere, Oracle, Linux, and Riverbed.
 During development, the team learned two important lessons.
 First, says, Dominique Moulin, "It is important to be well supported by a skilled company able to manage website operations on AWS.
 Our choice was EDIFIXIO."
 Second, due to software sensitivity to Intel's chipset, the team had to check the chipset for each created instance.

 Currently, the group's corporate website and 22 country websites are online.
 François Dufraisse says, "Thanks to the flexibility of AWS, we are better prepared to cope with peak periods during special events like quarterly results of the group."
 Dominique Moulin and François Dufraisse plan to use AWS for other applications and business units (20 other country websites are in progress).
 Dominique Moulin notes, "Using AWS lead us to move from capex to opex with better scalability, improved responsiveness, and greater flexibility as a result."